yangkun19921001/KingKongRTC/README.md

 # KingKongRTC
-This library is based on the secondary development of webrtc
+This is a cross-platform RTC library